MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

 15. Press **Ctrl+F5** to publish the modified Base Application as an extension from Visual Studio Code.

-The Base Application is now published and when you create a new customer record and fill in the name; the style of the name is bold.
+The Base Application is now published with the small customization of bolding the text in the name field on the Customer Card.

 ## See Also
 [Unpublishing and Uninstalling Extensions](devenv-unpublish-and-uninstall-extension-v2.md)